Echo5Dev/MDRG-ModSettingsMenu/README.md

 ### Notes
 * Call the MSM during `OnInitializeMelon()`
-* When registering your mod, the modID must be unique, and displayName is what users will see in the MSM menu.
+* When registering your mod, the modID must be unique, and displayName is what users will see in the MSM menu
 * The MSM offers two panels (left/right) to organize your settings
-* Order matters: the UI elements will be created in the order you declared them, per panel (left/right).
+* Order matters: the UI elements will be created in the order you declared them, per panel (left/right)
 * MSM does not save values by itself.
 You must handle saving/loading yourself (eg. MelonPreferences)
 * All logic such as saving values should be handled inside the provided actions (`onClick`, `onChanged`, etc.)
 * Supported UI elements: